‘Hampered’ South Africa look to bounce back at Lord’s

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: It’s a bright sunny day at Lord’s which is getting ready to host Sunday’s World Cup game featuring two of the worst-performing teams of the ten-nation contest – Pakistan and South Africa, writes Khalid Hussain.
+LONDON: It’s a bright sunny day at Lord’s which is getting ready to host Sunday’s World Cup game featuring two of the worst-performing teams of the ten-nation contest – Pakistan and South Africa.

 South Africa, who arrived in London from Birmingham on Thursday evening, face an even worse situation.
 They have just one win from six World Cup outings and know that only a miracle can save them from yet another World Cup disappointment.